Judge Arshad Malik video: Pak HC in UK attests Nasir Butt’s forensic report

 LONDON: Pakistan High Commission has attested Nasir Butt’s forensic report related to audio and video of former accountability court judge Arshad Malik, prepared and authenticated by a British forensic firm.

-Nasir Butt, the central character of judge Arshad Malik video scandal, stayed in Pakistan High Commission for over two hours and came out confirming to media that the forensic report has been attested and will be sent to Pakistan soon for presentation before the court during next hearing of Nawaz Sharif’s Flagship and Al-Azizia cases.
+Nasir Butt, the central character of judge Arshad Malik video scandal, stayed in the Pakistan High Commission for over two hours and came out confirming to media that the forensic report had been attested and will be sent to Pakistan soon for presentation before the court during the next hearing of Nawaz Sharif’s Flagship and Al-Azizia cases.

 Pakistan High Commission confirmed that the forensic report has been attested.
 Previously, Nasir Butt had visited Pakistan High Commission on four occasions but the High Commission officials had refused to attest the report stating that Pakistan Foreign Office had not permitted it.